strohel/strohel.github.io/_posts/2020-09-27-bench-actix-rocket.md

   *TL;DR: a simple endpoint that does one call to Elasticsearch server.*
 - [The testing methodology](/bench-rust-kotlin-microservices/#recipe).
-  *TL;DR: repeated runs of a Python script that spins microservice Docker container and exposes it to increasing number of concurrent connections using [wrk](https://github.com/wg/wrk).*
+  *TL;DR: repeated runs of a Python script that spins microservice Docker container and exposes it to an increasing number of concurrent connections using [wrk](https://github.com/wg/wrk).*
 - [Runtime Environment](/bench-rust-kotlin-microservices/#runtime-environment).
   *TL;DR: we limit the microservice to 1.5 CPU cores and 512 MiB memory using Docker.*
 - [Hardware](/bench-rust-kotlin-microservices/#hardware).